Centril/refl/README.md

 However, note that you must do the casting manually with `refl.cast(val)`.
 Rust will not know that `S == T` by just pattern matching on `Id<S, T>` (which you can't do).

+# Limitations

+Please note that Rust has no concept of higher kinded types (HKTs) and so we can not provide the general transformation `F<S> -> F<T>` given that `S == T`.
+With the introduction of generic associated types (GATs), it may be possible to introduce more transformations.

 # Example - A GADT-encoded expression type